webtp3/Tp3Ratings/Documentation/Developer/Index.rst

 Target group: **Developers**

-this extension is started with the extention builder. calls the plugin with the consiguration.
+this extension is started with the extention builder. calls the plugin with the configuration.
 Could be moved to fluid - was lazy